Senegal tracks route of Guinea student in race to stop Ebola

 HARDER THAN NIGERIA

 Epidemiologists say it too soon to say if Senegal will suffer an epidemic.
-Some look to Nigeria, where the arrival of an infected Liberian-American, Patrick Sawyer, by airplane from Liberia in July has so far resulted in 19 cases, including seven dead.
+Some look to Nigeria, where the arrival of infected Liberian American Patrick Sawyer by airplane from Liberia in July has so far resulted in 19 cases, including seven dead.
 Hundreds of people have been placed under surveillance.

-The Guinean student's route to Dakar is potentially even more threatening, involving a cross-country journey of more than 1,000 km (600 miles) from Forecariah in southwestern Guinea, near the Sierra Leone border.
+The Guinean student's journey to Dakar is potentially even more threatening, involving a cross-country journey of more than 1,000 km (600 miles) from Forecariah in southwestern Guinea, near the Sierra Leone border.

 Ebola, which has proven fatal in around half the cases in the current outbreak, is spread through the body fluids of the ill.
 It is not clear if the student was already contagious on the road, in which case there could be many other undiscovered contacts.